Simeon Thayer

-Simeon Thayer (April 30, 1737 - October 14, 1800) fought in Rogers' Rangers during the French and Indian War and made a harrowing escape from French-allied Indians.
+Simeon Thayer (April 30, 1737 - October 14, 1800) fought in Rogers' Rangers during the French and Indian War and made a harrowing escape from French-allied Native Americans.
 At the outbreak of the American Revolutionary War, the Rhode Island assembly appointed him an officer.
 He quickly raised a company of soldiers and marched with them to the Siege of Boston.
 He and his men went on Benedict Arnold's expedition to Quebec during which time he kept a journal of his experiences.
 He fought at Quebec and was captured.
 After being paroled, he again served as an officer in the Continental Army.
 Simeon Thayer was a member of the Society of the Cincinnati of the State of Rhode Island.

 Thayer distinguished himself at the Siege of Fort Mifflin in the autumn of 1777.
 For the period of four days he commanded the garrison until he was compelled to evacuate the fort by the tremendous bombardment.
 He fought at Barren Hill and Monmouth, where he was seriously wounded.
 He led his men in a clash at Springfield and retired from the army in 1781.
 Later, he served as a brigadier general of Rhode Island militia for three years.
 He was married three times and died after being thrown from a horse at age 63.